Clive Lloyd Trophy

-The Clive Lloyd Trophy is a cricket trophy that is awarded to the winner of Test series between West Indies and Zimbabwe.
+The Clive Lloyd Trophy is a cricket trophy named after the former West Indies captain Clive Lloyd, that is awarded to the winner of Test series between West Indies and Zimbabwe.
 The Trophy was first contested in a two-Test series in Zimbabwe in 2001, though the two sides did play one series before the naming of the Trophy during the 1999/2000 season, another two-Test series the West Indies won 2-0.
 West Indies won the 2017-18 season Test series 1-0.